Chapter 6: The Three P’s & Social Welfare

 Following the implementation of the price floor, the following data was collected on the wholesale price of alcohol is reported below in Table 6.2.

 Using this information, we can estimate the change in social surplus from this policy (illustrated in Figure 6.21 below).
 As the policy is a price floor, the minimum price will be $1.30 and the quantity reduced from 2.53 million to 2.37 million.
-The deadweight loss of the policy is the area D+E. Hence, we can calculate the social cost of the project (assuming D and E are equal in size) of $22.02 million.
+The deadweight loss of the policy is the area D+E. Hence, we can calculate the social cost of the project – assuming D and E are equal in size, and both demand and supply are linear) of $15,904.
 Remembering that this deadweight loss exists to offset improved benefits in terms of social impacts of alcohol, the government is attempting to correct the economic cost of alcohol by reducing the consumption of alcohol.

 Government Purchasing from Input Markets (OC)